Small Business Loan Rates Guide

 The annual percentage rate, or APR, is a more accurate reflection of the loan’s total cost to you.
 This is because APR includes your interest rate, loan fees, and the term when calculating the rate.
 A shorter term loan will have a higher APR, however, just because the interest is amortized (or spread out) over a more condensed time period.
 But, depending on the rate, you could actually pay less in total interest dollars by the loan’s end than a lower APR but longer term loan.
 Many lenders will provide you with the APR in their loan package, but if you do not see it in your loan application and forms you can request that they provide it.

-More common in short term loans or merchant cash advances, the factor rate is an amount that is charged on your loan up front.
+More common in short term business loans or merchant cash advances, the factor rate is an amount that is charged on your loan up front.
 Unlike a simple or compound interest rate, where the interest is amortized over all the loan’s payments, the interest is charged up front and packaged into the life of the loan and payment schedule.
 For example, a factor rate of 1.4 on a $100,000 loan means that you will pay $40,000 in interest.
 In a loan with a simple interest rate, that $40,000 would be spread out over the monthly payments.
 If the loan charges a factor rate, you pay $40,000 up front and do not receive a refund if you pay off the loan in full before the end of its term.

 The interest rate you receive greatly influences the loan’s long-term cost to your business.
 It can turn a wise business decision into one that harms your financial condition.